bookdown/Bookdown.Themes/README-GIT.md

 If you're tracking other branches -- for example, the "develop" branch, where new feature development occurs -- you'll want to do the same operations for that branch; simply substitute  "develop" for "master".

-## Working on bookdown-bootswatch-templates
+## Working on Bookdown.Themes

-When working on bookdown-bootswatch-templates, we recommend you do each new feature or bugfix in a new branch.
+When working on Bookdown.Themes, we recommend you do each new feature or bugfix in a new branch.
 This simplifies the task of code review as well as of merging your changes into the canonical repository.

 A typical work flow will then consist of the following: